-The Most Stylish Men's Overshirt/Shacket Brands For 2022
+The Most Stylish Men's Overshirt/Shacket Brands For 2023

 A cotton twill overshirt is the best choice for year-round wear.
 With its distinctive diagonal weave and mid-weight, this type of overshirt is breathable enough to perform as a mid-layer in cold weather yet heavy enough to wear as a makeshift jacket on balmy days.

-Cotton twill also incredibly durable and often used in actual workwear, meaning it will stand up to a beating.
+Cotton twill is also incredibly durable and often used in actual workwear, meaning it will stand up to a beating.
 Go for one in a dark, muted shade like navy, black or olive green and you can throw it on over pretty much anything.

 Worker overshirt

-Although similar in appearance, worker overshirts often boast additional design details that make them more suited to a hard day’s graft.
+Although similar in appearance, worker overshirts often boast additional design details that make them better suited to a hard day’s graft.

 Expect things like zipped interior pockets, indestructible cotton/poly blend fabrics and larger chest pockets that are perfect for carrying tools (read: pens and phone), note pads and other daily essentials.